US Supreme Court

 The raised Bench behind which the Justices sit during sessions, and other furniture in the Courtroom are mahogany.
 The Bench was altered in 1972 from a straight-line to a .winged. shape to provide sight and sound advantages over the original design.

 At the left of the Bench is the Clerk of the Courts desk.
 The Clerk is responsible for

 the administration of the Courts dockets and argument calendars, the supervision of the admission of attorneys to the Supreme Court Bar, and other related activities.
 To the right is the desk of the Marshal of the Court.
 The Marshal is the timekeeper of Court sessions, signalling the lawyer by white and red lights as to time limits.
 The Marshals responsibilities include the maintenance and security of the building and serving as the Courts building manager.

 The attorneys arguing cases before the Court occupy the tables in front of the Bench.
 When it is their turn to argue, they address the Bench from the lectern in the center.

 A bronze railing divides the public section from that reserved for the Supreme Court Bar.
 Representatives of the press are seated in the red benches along the left side of the Courtroom.
 The red benches on the right are reserved for guests of the Justices.
 The black chairs in front of those benches are for the officers of the Court and visiting dignitaries.

 The main floor is largely occupied by the Justices.
-Chambers, offices
+Chambers, offices for law clerks

 and secretaries, the large, formal East and West Conference Rooms, the offices of the Marshal, an office for the Solicitor General, the Lawyers.
 Lounge, and the Justices.
 Conference Room and Robing Room.
 This office space surrounds four courtyards, each with a central fountain.